ahmedbham/azure-openai-api-levelup/docs/modules/Module0/prereq.md

 nav_order: 2
 ---

-# Pre-requisites

-## Requirements
+## What are the pre-requisites for this workshop?

 * Azure Subscription (if you don't have one, you can create a free account [here](https://azure.microsoft.com/en-us/free/))
 * Azure CLI (if you don't have one, you can install it [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli))
 * Github Account (if you don't have one, you can create one [here](https://github.com)
 * Azure OpenAI API resource and deployment of `text-davinci-003` model (see instructions for setting these up [here](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/how-to/create-resource?pivots=web-portal))

-## Infrastructure Deployment via GitHub Actions using OpenID Connect and Bicep (IaC)
+## What infrastructure will be deployed for this workshop?

 For this workshop, we will be using GitHub Actions using OpenID Connect and Infrastructure-as-Code (IaC) using Bicep to deploy the AKS cluster, to derive following benefits:

 * Infrastructure-as-Code (IaC) - Infrastructure is defined as code, and can be version controlled and reviewed.
 * OpenID Connect - OpenID Connect is an authentication protocol that allows you to connect securely to Azure resources using your GitHub account.
 * GitHub Actions - GitHub Actions is a feature of GitHub that allows you to automate your software development workflows.

-* Bicep - Bicep is a Domain Specific Language (DSL) for deploying Azure resources declaratively.
-It aims to drastically simplify the authoring experience with a cleaner syntax, improved type safety, and better support for modularity and code re-use.
+## How do I get started with the workshop?

-This will require performing the following tasks:
+To get started with the workshop, we will perform the following tasks:

 1. Forking this repository into your GitHub account
 2. Creating an Azure Resource Group